Monday, September 13, 2021

 While enrolled in co-op, students complete co-op terms according to the schedule prepared by their respective academic departments.
 The schedules have been developed to ensure students can complete their three work terms and required courses in the allotted time frame.
 If a student diverges from this schedule, it can create academic issues and prolong their degree.

 A co-op deferral is approved by academic departments under the following specific circumstances:

-- Students cannot enroll in required courses during the scheduled academic period due to availability of courses.
+- Student cannot enroll in required courses during the scheduled academic period due to availability of courses.

-- Students were not able to secure a co-op work term by the last business day of final exams in the semester prior to the start of the scheduled co-op work term.
+- Student was not able to secure a co-op work term by the last business day of final exams in the semester prior to the start of the scheduled co-op work term.